 Be aware of signs of water damage.
-You may have obvious signs – like standing water – but if the leak is primarily inside the walls, it might not be so apparent.
+You may have obvious signs like standing water.
+But if the leak is primarily inside the walls, it might not be so apparent.
 One of the more subtle things I noticed was that the baseboards had come away from my once-perfectly caulked baseboards.
-Then I noticed the paint was bubbled right above the baseboard and when I went to touch it, the paint easily lifted and fell away from the wall.
+Then I noticed the paint was bubbled right above the baseboard.
+When I went to touch it, the paint easily lifted and fell away from the wall.

 Remove Items from Area

 The clock was ticking.
 The first step was to remove the dresser and area rug that were directly below standing water.
 It was hard to say whether this was dirt or mold.
 But the area rug looked like there was a few spots on the back with potential mold growth.
 A wet dry/vac is handy for removing water.

 We temporarily moved the area rug into the next room to get it out of the way.
 But then we carried it outside to clean it.
 Use a cleaning solution to scrub mold away and rinse it thoroughly.
 Then use a wet/dry vac to remove the water once again.
 You can lay down plastic outside and let the area rug dry in the sun if weather permits.
 When the carpet is dry, use a HEPA vacuum to remove any mold spores that might be left behind.

 Hubs surmised that the source of water was right above where we removed the area rug.
 He opened up a cabinet door and reached into a hole in the top of the cabinet to discover the water had come from the pipe leading to our outdoor faucet.
 The day before, Hubs had the water running for quite a while to fill the pond.
 There was no telling how extensive the water damage was behind the walls until he cut them open.

 Hubs removed the cabinet to gain access to the wall behind it.
 As he was doing that, I was dumping contents from drawers wherever there was an empty surface.
 Pretty soon my craft room looked like a bomb had hit it.